cruentius/HwInfoLibrary/README.md

 # HwInfoLibrary

-C++ Library which can be used in c# to read HwInfo sensors amd readings.
+C++ Library which can be used in c# to read HwInfo sensors and readings.